Simple API Integration

 env:

-3. Real-Time Integration with WebSockets and Server-Sent Events
+3. Real-Time Integration with WebSockets and therefore Server-Sent Events

 Real-time API integration patterns for 2025: